 What opened my eyes was an incident where an ATV troop was passing through the trails.
 A side-by-side member of the group drove over a thick branch that was lying on the trail.
 Standard practice is to drive over it, but this one bounced up and came right through the firewall.
 It then went right into the passenger seat like a spear!
 If someone had been sitting there, they would be in big trouble, if not dead.
 I immediately checked my side-by-side, which I bought for the safety of my family, only to find the firewall was thin plastic.

-It’s time to get into the contents of this emergency medical kit without describing all the different ways we can get seriously injured.
-The point here is not to create fear nor deter us from activities we love.
 Since danger lurks in almost everything we do, let’s take a lesson from how a bank makes a financial decision: Risk will never be eradicated, but it can be managed.
-What that means here is simple: be careful, get some medical gear and learn some medical skills!
+What that means here is simple: be careful, get some medical equipment and learn basic medical care!

 Item 1: CAT Tourniquet

 The CAT or “Combat Application Tourniquet” is step 1 in the emergency medical kit.
 Its purpose is to stop the bleeding of an extremity (leg or arm).
-You will find my tourniquet on the outside of my pack.
+You will find my tourniquet outside my pack.
 Use the CAT Tourniquet when the bleed is so bad you have no time to waste.

 You can deploy it onto yourself and apply enough pressure to stop the bleeding, which is all by design.
-Once applied, mark the time of application on the tourniquet with a sharpie.
+Once used, mark the time of application on the tourniquet with a sharpie.
 When in the hands of medical assistance, they will need this information.

 When to Use a Tourniquet?